ArneBachmann/tagsplorer/README.md

 3. Option: As by the current design the snapshot `*.dmp` file is not persisted in VCS (TODO add ignore automatically), all links can be recreated on first file tree walk (as option 1), even if linked files were earlier submitted as separate files, the folder walk would re-establish the link (potentially asking the user to confirm linking forcing to choose one master version, of issueing a warning for diverging file contents).

 ## Other design decisions
-Although semantically better suited, in many places we don't use `not a.startswith(b)`, rather the shorter (and faster) `a[0] != b`, but we must assume a length > 0 of course.
+* Although semantically better suited, in many places we don't use `not a.startswith(b)`, rather the shorter (and faster) `a[0] != b`, but we must assume a length > 0 of course.

-Program output is written to stdout for further processing by other tools, all logging on stderr.
+* Program output is written to stdout for further processing by other tools, all logging on stderr.

+* For the "skip folder" logic, we could have used a semantics of "index the folder, but don't recurse into its sub-folders".
+However, we prefer marking and skipping each sub-folder, because it's more flexible.
+TODO discuss replacement by or addition of "don't recurse" logic?

+* Different implementations and replacements for the built-in configuration parser have been tested; there is, however, no version that both a) allows reading values for duplicate keys, and b) is fully interoperable between Python 2 and 3.
+The alternative of using JSON may be considered, but is potentially harder to edit by humans and requires profiling to make a decision.

+* The index itself is designed to be both low on memory consumption and fast to load from the file system.
+After profiling storing it compressed vs. not compressed, the level 2 zlib approach delivered optimal results on both resource restricted and modern office computers, and offers only minimally worse compacted file size compared even to bz2 compression level 9, while almost being as fast to unpickle as pure uncompressed data (which again was faster than any bz2 level).

 # Development